vectara/vectara-docs/www/docs/console-ui/corpus_query_configuration.md

 import {vars} from '@site/static/variables.json';

-The Query tab of a corpus lets you configure and experiment with different types of searches so that you can ask questions about your data.
-You select the search app type that you want to use from the drop-down as either Semantic Search, Summarized Semantic Search, or Chat.
+The Query tab of a corpus lets you configure and experiment with different types of searches and chats.
+You select the search app type that you want to use from the drop-down as either Semantic Search, Summarized Semantic Search, or Chat, and then you can begin asking questions about your data.

-Each search app has configuration options that open different drawers from the right side.
-For example, the Retrieval configuration lets you experiment with blending neural search and keyword search, while Filters helps you further refine the results.
+Each app also has its own configuration options that you can modify.
+For example, the Retrieval configuration lets you experiment with blending neural search and keyword search, while Filters help you further refine the search results.
+All search apps let you also view the API request and response, so that you can copy and paste them into your applications.

 ![Select an app type](/img/choose_app_type.png)

-## Semantic Search Option

-### Search your data
+## Semantic Search - Search your data

 The semantic search finds the most relevant responses to a query.
 You can configure retrieval options, search filters, and show the API request.